abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 with some of the construction.
 While I was working, something came to mind that I found very fruitful:

-To work with the busyness—the activity that I was involved in—I returned to the very simple practice of repeating the word "*Buddho*."
+To work with the busyness---the activity that I was involved in---I returned to the very simple practice of repeating the word "*Buddho*."
 It's a basic, foundational practice that is used throughout Thailand, particularly in the northeast.
 I used that short mantra in conjunction with the breath.
 On the in-breath, "Bud," on the out-breath, "dho."
 Buddho is the name of the Buddha.
 It means to awaken or to be awake.

 The mind is so easily attracted to proliferation and embellishment:
-*Give me a story, a drama, something to bite into—give me anything, so long as I can play the starring role.* When we recite Buddho, we are not feeding, encouraging or supporting the embellishment and dramatization of experience.
+*Give me a story, a drama, something to bite into---give me anything, so long as I can play the starring role.* When we recite Buddho, we are not feeding, encouraging or supporting the embellishment and dramatization of experience.

-On the in-breath, "Bud," on the out-breath, "dho,"—it's simple and helpful.
+On the in-breath, "Bud," on the out-breath, "dho,"---it's simple and helpful.
 Because it is the name of the Buddha, it's a reminder of bringing the presence of the Buddha into each in-breath and each out-breath.
-It's bringing the recollection of the Buddha—both as the Teacher and as the archetype of the enlightened being—into the heart, the mind and consciousness.
+It's bringing the recollection of the Buddha---both as the Teacher and as the archetype of the enlightened being---into the heart, the mind and consciousness.

 Buddho is a powerful presence because it cuts through our tendency to